 After the partition of India and Pakistan, the Constituent Assembly was reconstituted on 31 October 1947.

 A committee was formed to frame the Indian Constitution.
 Which presented its report in the Constituent Assembly on 21 February 1948.

 The first discussion on this report lasted from 4 November to 9 November 1948.
 After that, the second discussion on this report lasted from 15 November 1948 to 17 October 1949 and its third i.e. final discussion lasted from 14 November 1949 to 26 November 1949.

 After this, the Constituent Assembly passed the Indian Constitution.
 Which came into force on 26 January 1950.

 The process of making the Indian Constitution lasted for 2 years 11 months 18 days and it cost Rs 63,96,729.

-The committee which presented the draft of this before the Constituent Assembly, the chairman of that committee was Dr. Bhimrao Ambedkar, that is why he is seen as the architect of this.
+The committee which presented the draft of this before the Constituent Assembly, the chairman of the committee was Dr. Bhimrao Ambedkar, which is why he is seen as the architect of this.

 All the work was done under the strict supervision of Dr. Bhim Rao.
 Therefore, he is known as the father of the Indian constitution.

 At present, the total number of Articles of the Constitution is 464 and it is divided into 22 parts with 12 schedules.